chinwh2019/babyjarvis/README.md

 1. Create a folder ```env```
 2. Create a file ```local.toml```
 3. Add api key to ```local.toml``` in```env``` folder
+4. Or key in api key in streamlit UI

 Once you're set up, you can run the app with: